 Pros: Allows you to stay on top of your invoices and monitor for misuse; avoid hitting credit limit.
 You always have an invoice to enter into your accounting system before generating the payment, simplifying your accounting process.

-Though locations, discounts, and controls are important factors in your fuel card choice, confer with your accounting team to see which billing cycle setup is best for you.
-P-Fleet has found that most companies prefer statements that match their credit limits, so ensure that your fuel card provider offers this.
+Though locations, discounts, and controls are important factors as you deliberate which program to use, also take time to confer with your accounting team to see which fuel card billing cycle setup is best for you.
+P-Fleet has found that most companies prefer statements that match their credit limits, so ensure that your vendor offers this ability.